axibase/atsd/rule-engine/functions-property.md

 property_compare_except([string key]) map
 ```

-Compares properties in the previous and the current `property` command, ignoring changes in the optional list of key names, and returns a map containing a list of changed keys.
+Compares tags in the previous and the current `property` command, ignoring optional list of `key` names, and returns a map containing a list of changed keys.
 The function is supported by rules with `property` data type.

 Sample difference map: